liquidctl/liquidctl/docs/corsair-commander-core-guide.md

 ## Retrieving the pump speed, fan speeds, and temperatures

-The commander core currently can retrieve the pump speed, fan speeds, temperature of the water, and the temperature measured by the probe.
+The Commander Core currently can retrieve the pump speed, fan speeds, temperature of the water, and the temperature measured by the probe.

 ```